fjnnng/wfwp/README.md

 # wfwp

+> The code was written before I knew any reasonable thing about data structures and algorithms so it requires updated.
+I am on it.

 wfwp is a wallpaper changer with multi-screen support.
 It is designed to be cross-platform.
 Its name comes from "**W**ikimedia Commons **F**eatured Pictures as **W**all**p**apers".

 ![Windows](/screenshot/win.png)